 It is often very hard to catch the perpetrator behind an identity theft scam, but it can be quite possible to go after the company that let your data get stolen in the first place.
 Call us for a free consultation to see if you have grounds for a lawsuit to recover damages.

 Bait and Switch Scams

 Bait and switch scams occur when a business promises something but fails to deliver on its promise.
-These types of scams are common with car dealerships, as a dealer will advertise a low price or low interest rate that they actually never planned to offer.
+These types of scams are common with retailers, as they will advertise a low price or low interest rate that they actually never planned to offer.
 The low price is just a lure to get a consumer in the door, after which they will be manipulated into buying something at a higher price.